 As part of the coursework for Legal Problem Solving (LPS), all students contribute a post to this course blog.
 Students develop posts from a weekly journal entry, which also is required coursework.
 The purpose of journal entries is to invite deeper, personal reflection on the subject matter in LPS, reflection being a key component of content understanding and mastery.
 This course explores how human centered design and other creative problem solving methods and mindsets inform three areas: (1) the delivery of legal services, (2) how we solve clients' (legal) problems, and (3) how law students can intentionally shape their professional journeys.
 Each student post will touch on one or more of these three areas.

-This LPS post is by Brendan Bailey, a 2L student at Vanderbilt Law School.
+This LPS post is by Brendan Bailey, Vanderbilt Law School class of 2019.

 Creativity is something that I, along with many of my peers, feel is stunted slightly in law school.
 Thinking outside of the box and attacking difficult issues in unique ways is something I feel the case method hinders rather than assists.
 Yes, obviously you can approach a legal issue creatively, but by doing what?
 You apply a specific method that a case taught you, a specific test, or a specific approach that usually yields one or two results.
 But problem solving, true problem solving, is something that we don't genuinely have the opportunity to approach.
 For example, many have begun to claim that a “ lack of curiosity is the #1 killer of legal innovation…and law school is the #1 killer of curiosity.”